“The bigger the lies, the more people will tend to believe them”

 About 1990, another gadget began to be marketed for “voice lie detection”.
 It claimed it was a “computer voice stress” lie detector.
 It was called CVSA (Computer Voice Stress Analyzer).
 The company was called NITV (National Institute for Truth Verification).
-It was first located in Indiana and later was forced to move to Florida to avoid certain “problems”.
+It was owned by chucky humble, a former short term traffic police officer in Indianapolis, Indiana.
+According to various information, nitv was first located in Indiana and later was forced to move to Florida to avoid certain “problems”, including from a very nasty divorce from his first wife.
 Its “promoter/owner” gave himself the unearned (fake) title of “Dr” (PhD).
 The fact was, the title was based on a “mail order” type of certificate that the promotor bought from a store located near his original NITV office in Indiana.
 That same type of unearned educational “diploma” anyone can buy from the internet today for about $100.
 Most people would call that type of store a “diploma mill”, a business that sells unearned educational degrees only for money.
 Several ex-employees from NITV had stated that the owner of NITV insists today he still be addressed as “Dr” even though it is well known his “Dr” title was not a real, earned educational title.
 This owner of NITV decided in the early 1990’s to claim on his website and in his literature he was the “Father of Voice Stress Analysis”.
 It can be safely stated the facts have proven for the past 25 years he has not been a very good “father”.
 The seller/owner of nitv claims on his website and in his literature the CVSA is the “gold standard” in lie detection.
-But, the facts show CVSA and NITV training are only fools gold.
-The seller of CVSA having a earned educational title of “Dr” (PhD.) would be the first, of many lies, that would be revealed by the news media and the courts in the many years ahead.
+But, the facts show CVSA and NITV training are only “fool’s gold”.
+The seller/owner of nitv and CVSA having a earned educational title of “Dr” (PhD.) would be the first, of many lies, that would be revealed by the news media and the courts in the many years ahead.